What are local support groups?

 Here's what some of our current Coordinators have to say about running a group:

 "Being a Coordinator for the Hertfordshire local support group means I am liaising with and meeting so many interesting people who are also passionate about holistic therapies and natural wellness.
 It is rewarding helping to source speakers for our meetings and I am looking forward to seeing many attendees at our planned evenings throughout the year."

 - Rowenna Clifford, Joint Coordinator, Hertfordshire local support group

-"I am a local Support Group Co-ordinator as I believe the Support Group Network provides invaluable support for therapists who often work in isolation.
+"I am a local Support Group Coordinator as I believe the local support group network provides invaluable support for therapists who often work in isolation.
 The group meetings and contact gives all therapists local to me the opportunity to network, share concerns and successes, and attend interesting talks.
 My support group is a friendly and caring bunch of therapists and I really enjoy sharing with the lovely therapists who attend my group."

 - Carole Roberts, Joint Coordinator,